This page shows you troubleshooting steps that you might find helpful if you run into problems using Filestore.

 Filestore is unresponsive

-If Filestore is unresponsive for a few minutes and then becomes responsive again, the unresponsive period is likely caused by a scheduled maintenance event.
+Once in a while, Filestore becomes unresponsive for a few minutes and then becomes responsive again because of a scheduled maintenance event.
 For Filestore's SLA, see the SLA page.

 Filestore does not support customer-defined maintenance windows.
 The schedule for maintenance windows for Filestore is also unavailable to customers.